kylegwilliam/byu-cs324/hw-sockets/README.md

 $ ./client -4 hostname port foo bar abc123
 ```

- 4. The server prints out the remote (i.e., client-side) address and port
+ 3. The server prints out the _remote_ address and port associated with the
+    incoming message, and the client prints out the _local_ address and port
-    associated with the incoming message.  *What do you notice about the port
+    associated with its socket.
+They should match!  *What do you notice about
-    value used by the client for different messages sent using the _same_
+    the port value used by the client for different messages sent using the
-    socket (i.e., from running `./client` a single time)?*
+    _same_ socket (i.e., from running `./client` a single time)?*
- 5. *What do you notice about the port value used by the client for different
+ 4. *What do you notice about the port value used by the client for different
     messages sent using _different_ sockets (i.e., from running `./client`
     multiple times)?*
- 6. *Looking inside `server.c`, how many sockets does the server use to
+ 5. *Looking inside `server.c`, how many sockets does the server use to
     communicate with multiple clients?*  For example, one for _each_ client,
     one for _all_ clients, etc.

+Let's learn a bit more about how and when the _local_ address and port are set
+on the socket used by the client.
+Modify `client.c` in the following ways:
+ - Comment out the line of code containing the call to `connect()`.
+You will
+   uncomment it later.  _Leave_ the line containing `break;` immediately below!
+ - Comment out the line of code containing the call to `write()`.
+You will
+   uncomment it later.
+ - Replace the call to `write()` with a call to `sendto()`.
+The new line of
+   code will look nearly identical to the one you just commented out, except
+   that `sendto()` allows you to specify the recipient (remote IP address and
+   host), which is necessary if `connect()` has not been called on the socket.

+Re-run `make` to rebuild both binaries.
+Interrupt and restart the server in
+the top-left "remote" pane.

+With the server running on the remote host, execute (again) the client command
+you ran previously in the top-right "local" pane, sending the same strings as
+before.

+ 6. *How do the local address and port values printed out by the client
+     compare to those detected by the server?*

+Copy the lines of code that retrieve and print the local address and port from
+the socket (i.e., starting with `getsockname()` and ending with `printf()`)
+such that they are executed again _immediately_ after the call to `sendto()`.

+Re-run `make` to rebuild both binaries.
+You might get some warnings about
+variables that _might_ not have been initialized; for the purposes of this
+assignment, you can ignore them.
+Interrupt and restart the server in the
+top-left "remote" pane.

+With the server running on the remote host, execute (again) the client command
+you ran previously in the top-right "local" pane, sending the same strings as
+before.

+ 7. Analyze the output associated with the `printf()` statements that follow
+     the calls to `getsockname()`.  *What do the differences in output teach
+     you about _when_ the local address and port are set for a given socket?*

+FIXME - remove null characters
 Let's make some other observations.
 First, note that the lengths (i.e., number
 of bytes) of the messages sent were longer than the lengths of the strings
 making up the messages.
 This is because we _chose_ to explicitly include the